 So what’s the quickest way you can tone-up?

 Most people want to ‘tone up’ and they want it on the double!
 A combination of proper strength training and an effective sprints routine is the best shot you’ve got to tone up fast.

 Here’s why: sprints increase your metabolic capacity and flexibility which help get rid of the layer of subcutaneous fat.
 The fat you’re trying to lose.
 Secondly, strength training will add lean muscle to your frame to get that ‘toned-up’ result.

 Sprints are an ‘all out effort’ to exert your body in a metabolic state i.e you go “hell for leather”.
 Imagine a mad Pitbull is chasing you and if you slow down, it will eat you.

 That is the level of intensity required!
 Here is how we recommend you start out.

 - On a stationary bike, cycle for 2 minutes to get warm

 - Repeat this process 6 times

-- Stay away from treadmills or road sprints because the high impact isn’t great for your joints.
+Stay away from treadmills or road sprints because the high impact is not great for your joints.
 If you really love outdoor sprints, try to do them on hills to help reduce joint impact (this will even increase the level of effort required, which is great!)
-If you’re new to sprints, it’s better to start in a stationary bike, and when you’re stronger and fitter, you can challenge yourself with hill-sprints.
+If you’re new to sprints, it’s better to start on a stationary bike, and when you’re stronger and fitter, you can challenge yourself with hill-sprints.